Information Age 2001 - present

 Havemann, Joel.
 "The Financial Crisis of 2008."
 Encyclopaedia Britannica, Inc. 2009.
 Web.
 26 July 2018.

-The Farm Bill also included the Biomass Crop Assistance Program (BCAP), a strategy to decrease US dependence on foreign oil, reduce our carbon footprint, improve energy security in the US, and invest in the products made in rural areas of the nation.
+The 2008 farm bill also included the Biomass Crop Assistance Program (BCAP), a strategy to decrease US dependence on foreign oil, reduce our carbon footprint, improve energy security in the US, and invest in the products made in rural areas of the nation.

 During this era there were many changes to USDA policies and programs regarding farming and nutrition.
 Many different government organizations and agencies got involved in initiatives promoting sustainable practices in gardening, getting to know the farmers producing America’s food, and changes to everyday nutrition.